unibo-spe/spe-slides/content/02-kotlin/_index.md

 * At first use, their type is *implicitly disambiguated* (either nullable or non-nullable)
     * Namely, platform types can be used as non-nullable...
 * Runtime nullability checks are put in place by the compiler (*fail fast!*)
-    * ...but their actual nullablity is checked at use-site
+    * ...but their actual nullability is checked at the use site
 * Platform types *can't be created* in Kotlin!
 They only come from interaction with "platform code"
 * If the target platform offers some way to assert nullability, Kotlin tries to use it
     * e.g., if a Java method/parameter is annotated with `@NotNull` (or similar common alternatives) it will be interpreted as a non-nullable type